spencerkraisler/Finger-Counter/README.md

 ![sdd convnet test](./images/SNN_CNN_test.gif)

-This architectire was heavily inspired by MrEliptik's HandPose model (https://github.com/MrEliptik/HandPose).
+This architecture was heavily inspired by MrEliptik's HandPose model (https://github.com/MrEliptik/HandPose).
 I also used the SSD he trained.

 An SSD detects and places a min-area bounding box around your hand.
 An image is cropped from it and fed into a ConvNet.